Instant film: Preservation

 Polaroids have the same storage standards under ISO 18920:2000 as any other photograph.
 Regular storage conditions should be less than 70 degrees Fahrenheit (21 degrees Celsius) and between 50% and 30% relative humidity (RH).
 Cold storage (0 degrees Fahrenheit / -17 degrees Celsius optimum) is not helpful unless RH can be controlled and cold storage RH is generally drier than required.
 RH below 30% will create an environment that is too dry and may cause the photograph to curl.
 A Polaroid transfer removes the emulsion from the plastic backing and residual chemicals, offering an alternate form of preservation.

 End of and resumption of production

-In February 2008, Polaroid (by then under the control of Thomas J. Petters of Petters Group Worldwide) announced it would cease production of all instant film; the company shut down three factories and laid off 450 workers.
+In February 2008, Polaroid (by then under the control of Thomas J. Petters of Petters Group Worldwide) announced it would stop production of all instant film.
+The company shut down three factories and laid off 450 workers.
 In 2017, the Impossible Project acquired the rights to Polaroid's formats and trademarks, and, renaming itself Polaroid B.V., resumed production of Polaroid film.